bigheadG/mmWave/VOD/README.md

 # Under Construction......
 # Vehicle Occupancy Detection Based on BM201-VOD

 This repository contains Batman mmWave-VOD Vehicle Occupancy Detection and Child Presence Detection mmWave Sensor SDK.
 The sample code below consists of instruction for using the mmWave lib.
 This mmWave-VOD Python Program will work with Vehicle Occupancy Detection (VOD) based Batman BM201-VOD mmWave Kit solution.
-This App works with Raspberry pi 4 or Jetson Nano along with Batman BM201-ZOD Kit, and is capable of plotting a Range-Azimuth-Heatmap with a 64 x48 Grid Matrix covering: Range of 3meter/64row (approx. 0.047meter per row) x Azimuth of 120degree/48column (approx. 2.5degree/column).
-Subsequently a programmer may write a program to group the Grid(s) into Zone(s) for detecting whether the particular Zone(s) is occupied by Target(s).
+This App works with Raspberry pi 4, Jetson Nano, Intel NUC PC, etc. along with the Batman BM201-VOD EVM Kit hardware; and it is capable of plotting a Range-Azimuth-Heatmap with a 64 x 48 Grid Matrix covering: Range of 3meter/64row (approx. 0.047meter per row) x Azimuth of 120degree/48column (approx. 2.5degree/column).
+Subsequently a programmer may write a program to group the Grid(s) into Zone(s) for detecting whether the particular Zone(s) is occupied by Target(s) for Vehicle Seat/Zone Occupany Detection, etc.

 # System
     Raspberry pi 4.0